PeculiarVentures/PKI.js/README.md

 ## How to use PKIjs with Node.js

-!!!
-WARNING !!!
+**!!!
+WARNING !!!**
-Currently there is no "polyfill" of WebCrypto in Node.js.
-Thus you will not be able to use signature / verification features of PKIjs in Node.js programs.
+**Currently there is no "polyfill" of Web Cryptography API in Node.js.
+Thus you will not be able to use signature / verification features of PKIjs in Node.js programs.**

 In order to use PKIjs you will also need [ASN1js][] plus [node.extend](https://www.npmjs.com/package/node.extend) package.
 ```javascript